Note new low price on this Fender 1976 Tele – was £3349 – Now £2979

 - Original hardware – include steel saddles with dedicated groove for each string

-- 1976 saw the re-introduction of a black pickguard
+- 1976 saw the re-introduction of the black pickguard

 - Original wiring loom – 137-76 pot info so CTS and 1976 – includes treble bleed cap on the volume pot